 If you see 404 file not found errors with @2x in the file name, in either your site’s loading waterfall or the logfiles – you should add this block of code first in you .htaccess file.
 When retina.ja tries to fetch images that do not exist, a full version of […]

-Our plugin, Servebolt Optimizer, enables you to: Enable our best practise database optimisations for WordPress and WooCommerce Read the errorlog directly from the WordPress Admin Enable the Full Page Cache How to use it with WP CLI Install the plugin wp plugin install servebolt-optimizer –activate [–network] You should now be able […]
+Our plugin, Servebolt Optimizer, enables you to: Add our best practise database optimisations for WordPress and WooCommerce Read the ErrorLog directly from the WordPress Admin Enable the Full-Page Cache Exclude caching from WordPress posts Enable Cloudflare cache purging and APO Enable Accelerated Domains and purging Enable Accelerated Domains prefetching Enable server […]

 Database Basic database preparation and maintenance Log in to PhpMyAdmin, and look at the tables overview for your database.
 All tables should be InnoDB or MEMORY.
 All MyISAM tables should be converted to InnoDB Run “Analyze tables” on all tables in your database.** This will force indexes to be rebuilt […]

-The command line interface for WordPress – called WP CLI – is installed for all hosts on Servebolt and is available when you log in to your site with SSH.
-You can use WP CLI in the /public folder (where your site is) by running the wp command.
-The following commands […]
+The command line interface for WordPress – called WP-CLI – is installed for all hosts on Servebolt and is available when you log in to your site with SSH.
+You can use WP-CLI in the /public folder (where your site is) by running the wp command.
+The following commands lists everything […]

-We include a daily backup of all files and databases for our clients.
+We include a daily and a nightly backup of all files and databases for our clients.
 These backups are performed nightly and can be restored through our support, as described here: How do backups work at Servebolt.
-It’s also possible to do an instant manual WordPress site backup.
-This is recommended when performing […]
+It’s also possible to do an instant manual WordPress site-backup.
+This is recommended […]

 Indexing is a task that should always be run from the server side, instead of running it in your browser or via HTTP/HTTPS with wget or similar.
 If indexing runs directly on the server it spends the least possible amount of resources, and is not vulnerable to being interrupted by […]